Table of contents for M is for Marshmallow

-During our five senses activity the kids were so intrigued by how marshmallows felt when they got them wet.
+During our marshmallow five senses activity the kids were so intrigued by how marshmallows felt when they got them wet.
 One of them said, “Can we put juice on them?”

 First we checked the pantry and the fridge to pick out a couple of liquids to use.
 We decided to use cold water, hot (warm) water, cranberry juice, Sprite, and vinegar.
 Other than the hot water, any liquids would have worked.
 We just grabbed what we had on-hand.
+If you’re in a classroom setting, see what you can get donated and go with that.

 The kids counted out six marshmallows for each cup.
 I loved to see them do this part.
 They were both using a different strategy to keep track of how many they counted, and when one of them lost track they stopped to describe how they were keeping track.
 It was great to hear them explain their math thinking.